iarsystems/crun-evaluation-guide/README.md

 2. Execute the project's `.cspy.bat` file.
 > Notice that now, in filtering mode, `cspybat` waits for input.
 You could paste C-SPY raw messages in the terminal that executes C-SPY and they would be automatically converted to human-readable text.

-3. Take advantage of previously generated messages you got in [Redirecting C-RUN messages to the standard output stream]()_ and redirect them as input for running C-SPY with the C-RUN filtering capabilities:
+3. Take advantage of previously generated messages you got in [Redirecting C-RUN messages to the standard output stream](#redirecting-c-run-messages-to-the-standard-output-stream) and redirect them as input for running C-SPY with the C-RUN filtering capabilities:
 ```
 ...\settings><project-name>.Debug.cspy.bat < ..\TermIO.log
 ```

+<details><summary><b>Expected output example</b> (click to expand)</summary>

 >```
 >...\crun-evaluation-guide\arm\settings>"C:\IAR\EW\ARM\8.11.1\common\bin\cspybat"
 > -f "...\crun-evaluation-guide\arm\settings\Arithmetic.Debug.general.xcl"